mbrock/feedbase/README.md

 Working with feeds
 ------------------

-To start putting out values, you first need to claim a feed ID:
+To start putting out values, first you need to claim your feed:

     feedbase claim

-Remember, if you want to be able to tax your smart contract consumers, this is where you specify the address of your ERC20-compatible token:
+If you want to be able to tax your smart contract consumers, this step is where you specify the address of your (ERC20-compatible) token:

     feedbase claim 0x4244e29ec71fc32a34dba8e89d4856e507d1bc87

-If nothing goes wrong (sad to say, the CLI is a bit flaky sometimes), within half a minute or so you should see something like this:
+If nothing goes wrong (sad to say, the CLI is a bit flaky sometimes), within a minute you should see something like this:

     {
       "id": "7302",